Usbac/wolff/docs/routes.md

 `any(string $url, $function[, int $status])`

-The `any` method let's you add a route that will work in any http method.
+The `any` method let's you add a route that will work for every HTTP method.

-The first parameter is the desired route, the second is the function that will be executed when accessing to the route, the third optional parameter is the HTTP code.
+The first parameter is the desired route, the second is the function that will be executed when accessing to the route, the third and optional parameter is the HTTP code.

 The function parameter must take two parameters which are the request and response object (instance of `Wolff\Core\Http\Request` and `Wolff\Core\Http\Response`).